-Hatch Chile season is a big deal at The Jesus Crack House.
+Hatch Chile season is a big deal at my house.
 We go a little crazy for these New Mexican treasures and eat them in, well, everything.
 The season is so short—late July to maybe early October–that if you miss the Hatch Chile peppers at the end of summer, you’ve missed them for another year.
 Seinfeld fans, remember the Mackinaw Peaches?
 We never let that happen, even if we buy more than we can eat in one season.
 We will freeze them, can them, or even dry them rather than waste even one shiny green jewel of a pepper.
 It’s worth the work to preserve them because like all things we can’t get year-round, we crave them in the off season.

 Which brings me to an unpleasant point—if you find them advertised “fresh” in the off season you aren’t buying Hatch Chiles, you’re likely buying a cousin (Anaheim peppers and the like) not cultivated in the Hatch Valley during the Hatch growing season.
 Not that those aren’t lovely too, but buyer beware.
 We all know there’s nothing like the real thing.
 Truth be told, I love all New Mexico chiles but the Hatch variety lands right in my eat-in-everything sweet spot.
 Don’t mistake my little metaphor to mean the peppers are sweet; exactly the opposite.
 My palate finds them bright, citrusy, with a medium heat.